 |

-Kirk of Calder is embarking on a fundraising campaign to raise
+Kirk of Calder have had a fundraising campaign to raise

 Hall, and the Manse.